 The Proof-of-Concept Trap

-The pattern repeats across industries: a demand forecasting model achieves 94% accuracy on historical data but can't handle promotional pricing events; a fraud detection system trained on clean labeled data drowns in production noise where labels arrive weeks late; a recommendation engine makes technically accurate but commercially nonsensical suggestions because it was never tested against actual purchasing workflows.
+The pattern repeats: a demand forecasting model achieves 94% accuracy on historical data but can't handle promotional pricing events; a fraud detection system drowns in production noise where labels arrive significantly after the fact; a recommendation engine makes commercially nonsensical suggestions because it was never tested against actual purchasing workflows.

 The Three Root Causes

 Analysis of failed AI initiatives across industries reveals three structural problems that account for the vast majority of failures.
-A RAND Corporation study based on interviews with 65 experienced data scientists and engineers found that more than 80% of AI projects fail — twice the rate of non-AI IT projects.
+A study on AI project failure (RAND, 2023) based on interviews with 65 experienced data scientists and engineers found that more than 80% of AI projects fail — twice the rate of non-AI IT projects.
 Each root cause operates at a different stage of the project lifecycle and requires a fundamentally different intervention.

 graph TD